-It should be clear by now, how powerful the abstraction mechanism of the "OnLatticeBoundaryConditionXD" objects is.
-With the help of this mechanism, one can treat local and non-local boundary conditions the same way.
+With the help of this system, one can treat local and non-local boundary conditions the same way.
 Furthermore, they can be used both for sequential and parallel program execution, as it is shown in Lesson 10.
 The mechanism behind this is explained in Lesson 7.
 The bottom line is that both local and non-local boundary conditions instantiate a special dynamics object and assign it to boundary cells.
 Non-local boundaries additionally instantiate post-processing objects which take care of non-local aspects of the algorithm.